Just In: Ongoing Ritual Rites To Welcome The Oba And His Staff Of Office Back To The Palace (photos/videos)

 Ritual rites are currently being held at Isale Eko in Lagos Island to welcome the Oba of Lagos and his staff of office to the palace.

-Recall that on Wednesday, October 21, the monarch and his wives were forced out of the palace after a mob stormed the palace, vandalized it, and carted away his Staff of Office.
+Recall that the Street Journal had earlier reported on Wednesday, October 21, that the Oba and his wives were forced out of the palace after a mob stormed the palace, vandalized it, and carted away his Staff of Office.

 The staff of office has been found and the Oba will be returning to the palace tomorrow October 28.